Medical History Form — Free Healthcare Template - Poper

 Send the form 48 hours before the visit

 Patients are most likely to complete medical history the evening before or the day of their appointment.
-Schedule an automated email 48 hours ahead, and a reminder 12 hours before if it's still incomplete.
+Include the form link in your appointment confirmation or pre-visit workflow.

 2